isomerpages/nyp-sirs/_wsq-programmes/overview.md

 <img src="/images/images-2021/Logo-WSQ.jpg" style="width:40%;">

 <p>The Singapore Workforce Skills Qualification (WSQ) is a national credential system that trains, develops, assesses, and certifies skills and competencies for the Singapore workforce.
 WSQ offers bite-sized training modules, at the end of which, a Statement of Attainment (SOA) is awarded.
 Trainees can also accumulate relevant SOAs to achieve WSQ full qualification.</p>

-<p><i><small>Nanyang Polytechnic-Singapore Institute of Retail Studies (UEN: T08GB0032G) is an appointed CET Centre by SkillsFuture Singapore (SSG) for courses supported by SkillsFuture Credit (SFC) / funded by SSG.
-The funding support eligibility period is 1 April 2016 – 31 March 2022.</small></i></p>